 Restricted net position represents amounts subject to restrictions imposed by creditors, grantors, contributors, or higher levels of government.
 If both restricted and unrestricted funds are available for a specific purpose, the restricted funds are used before the unrestricted funds.
-The Organization has a total restricted net position of \$27,140, all of which is offset by restricted cash balances.
+The Organization has a total restricted net position of \$69,649 at December 31, 2021, all of which is offset by restricted cash balances.
 For further information, refer to the "Cash and Cash Equivalents - Restricted" and "Governmental Fund Balances" footnote disclosures.